People communicating

 The different LinkedIn strategies we use

-LinkedIn is, by far, my favorite social networking platform when it comes to building professional relationships, providing value to others and marketing my business and services.
+The different LinkedIn strategies we use.
+LinkedIn is, by far, my favourite social networking platform when it comes to building professional relationships, providing value to others and marketing my business and services.

 I am always looking at the different ways people act, engage, talk and post on the platform.
 I am always learning from what others are doing.
 Over time I identified different strategies people employ to try and achieve their personal objectives.